frankstepanski/node-express-course/week3/readme.md

 }
 ```

 :rotating_light:  Always include the **next()** parameter in your middleware functions.
-If you don't, your application will hang and never respond to the client. :rotating_light:
+If not, your Express server will hang. :rotating_light:

 >Using **next()** will execute the code after the current middleware function is finished.
 Using **return next()** will immediately jump out of the callback the code below will be unreachable.